Nwando Achebe

 Feminist Scholar

-Book Cover of Female Monarchs and Merchant Queens
+Book Cover for Female Monarchs and Merchant Queens

 Drawing from distinctly African source materials and methods, Achebe’s groundbreaking historical account examines the shared power, influence, and authority that uniquely African, female-gendered entities—people, diviners, and deities—exert across Africa’s interconnected physical and spiritual worlds.